-We are an international primary school, situated in Hoofddorp, Haarlemmermeer, in the metropolitan region of Amsterdam.
-This guide is written for parents and carers (referred to as 'parents') who have already chosen Optimist International School as the primary school for their child or who may wish for their child to attend the school.
+We are a public international primary school situated in Hoofddorp, Haarlemmermeer, in the metropolitan region of Amsterdam.
+This guide is written for parents and carers (referred to as 'parents') who have chosen Optimist International School as the primary school for their child (ren) or who may wish for their child(ren) to attend the school.
 This guide focuses on our education, operational procedures and practical information.
 Along with providing you with this guide, we invite you to come and see the school with your own eyes.
-You are always welcome to visit Optimist International School.
+Parents are always welcome to visit Optimist International School.
 We would love to give you a tour.

 Our school is a public school providing primary education from 4 - 11 years old.
-There is a high level of focus on international education, with English as the language of instruction.
+Our language of instructions is English.
 We use the International Primary Curriculum (IPC) and the British National Curriculum and our core programme is based on the International Primary Curriculum.
-We use the British National Curriculum for language and mathematics.
+Learning guidance and our core programme is taken from the British National Curriculum for language and mathematics.